Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Variational approach: conservative systems

-Eq.~\eqref{eq:epr2} provides a variational expression of the EPR in passive systems.
+Eq.~\eqref{eq:epr2} is a variational expression of the EPR in conservative systems.
 Taking derivatives shows that the optimal $\potopt$ obeys

-The free energy potential $\poteq$ satisfies this relation, as can be verified using Eq.~\eqref{eq:cons}.
-Moreover, the objective~\eqref{eq:epr2} is strictly concave in $\BBgrad\pot$, so the free energy potential $\poteq$ is the unique $\potopt$, up to the nullspace of $\BBgrad$, representing conserved quantities.
+In conservative systems, the free energy potential satisfies this relation, as can be verified using Eq.~\eqref{eq:cons}, thus $\potopt=\poteq$.
+Moreover, due to strict concavity of the objective,$\poteq$ is the unique optimum, up to the choice of a nullvector of $\BBgrad$ that represents a conserved quantity.
+If desired, it is possible to identify the $\poteq$ that is consistent with the conserved quantities encoded in $\pp$ (see \smref{sm1}).

-In case it is useful to identify the precise value of $\poteq$, $\potopt$ may be chosen so that the corresponding canonical state, $\pp^\star := \pp \circ e^{-\potopt}$, has the same conserved quantities as the actual state $\pp$, therefore also as the (physically relevant) equilibrium state $\ppeq$.
-Formally, $\potopt$ may be chosen to satisfy

-where $\nproj$ is the projector onto the nullspace of $\BBgrad$.
-For example, for an MJP with an irreducible rate matrix, the nullspace is spanned by the vector $\oneone$ (representing conservation of probability) and $\potopt$ is determined by Eq.~\eqref{eq:poisson-2} up to an additive constant.
-Since $\nproj \propto \oneone \oneone^\top$, Eq.~\eqref{eq:conslaw} implies that $\pp^\star$ is a valid probability distribution,

-In \smref{sm1}, we show how to find the $\potopt$ that satisfies~\eqref{eq:conslaw} by solving an information-theoretic convex optimization.

-Next, we consider our variational principle from the ``dual'' perspective.
+We may consider our variational principle~\eqref{eq:epr2} from perspective of convex duality~\citep{boydConvexOptimization2004}.
 Observe that Eq.~\eqref{eq:epr2} involves the maximization of a concave objective over state observables.
-Using convex duality~\citep{boydConvexOptimization2004}, it has an equivalent formulation as the minimization of a convex objective over flux vectors:
+By duality, it has an equivalent formulation as the minimization of a convex objective over flux vectors:

 To show the equivalence, we write Eq.~\eqref{eq:epr-var} in its Lagrangian dual form~\citep[Ch.~5]{boydConvexOptimization2004},